Indian Air Force: A Cut Above

-Indian Air Force: A Cut Above is the official free air combat mobile gaming application of the Indian Air Force first released on 31 May 2019.
+Indian Air Force: A Cut Above is an Indian combat mobile game, based on Indian Air Force, developed by Threye Interactice, based in New Delhi, India.
 It was officially launched on 31 July 2019 by the Air Chief Marshal B. S. Dhanoa for Android and iOS.
 In November 2019 Google picked the game to be part of the Best Game 2019 awards (in the 'Users Choice Game' category).
 The Vice Chief of Air Staff Air Marshal Harjit Singh Arora released the multiplayer version of the game.